Hoke v. United States

 Hoke v.
 United States, 227 U.S. 308 (1913), was a decision by the United States Supreme Court that held that the United States Congress could not regulate prostitution per se, which was strictly the province of the states.
-Congress could, however, regulate interstate travel for purposes of prostitution or other "immoral purposes."
+Congress could, however, regulate interstate travel for purposes of coercing prostitution or other "immoral purposes."

 The case revolved around an offer to transport women from New Orleans to Beaumont, Texas for the purpose of prostitution.
-The Supreme Court upheld prosecution under the Mann Act.
+The Supreme Court upheld prosecution under the Mann Act with Justice Joseph McKenna emphasizing the right of Congress to protect against coercion in a space that states could not (e.g., in interstate commerce where neither state has jurisdiction).